How To Create Multilingual Emails

 All of your email content will be tracked, so you can gather email metrics on all of your employees.
 You can feature 2-way employee feedback on your emails like anonymous employee comments and pulse surveys:

-Learn how your employees engage with your emails and hear their opinions with ContactMonkey.
+You can also learn how your employees engage with your emails and hear their opinions with ContactMonkey’s employee feedback analytics:

 Cons